groovydev/twitter-bootstrap-grails-plugin/README.md

 is recommended as a replacement.
 There is a Grails plugin at http://grails.org/plugin/twitter-typeahead which also includes Bootstrap layout.

-The icons are also no longer included, they are available at http://glyphicons.getbootstrap.com/

 See http://getbootstrap.com/css/ for the updated documentation.

 History